lrug/lrug.org/source/lrug_root/the-lrug-irc-room/index.html.md

 ---
+created_at: 2007-05-15 12:28:31 Z
+published_at: 2007-05-15 05:29:25 Z
+status: Published
+slug: irc
 parts:
 - extended
-updated_at: 2013-02-12 23:09:15 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: james@abscond.org
   login: abscond
-  email: james@abscond.org
   name: James Darling
-slug: irc
-created_at: 2007-05-15 12:28:31 Z
 breadcrumb: irc
-published_at: 2007-05-15 05:29:25 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:15 Z
 ---

 You can access the #lrug [IRC][1] room on [freenode][2] servers at the following address: